openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

         console.info("The key of startup is not contained.")
     }
 }).catch((err) => {
-              console.info("Check the key of startup failed, err: " + err) })
+    console.info("Failed to check the key of startup, err: " + err) })
 ```